PHPMailer/PHPMailer/README.md

 <?php
 use PHPMailer\PHPMailer\PHPMailer;
 use PHPMailer\PHPMailer\Exception;
+use PHPMailer\PHPMailer\SMTP;

 require 'path/to/PHPMailer/src/Exception.php';
 require 'path/to/PHPMailer/src/PHPMailer.php';
 require 'path/to/PHPMailer/src/SMTP.php';
 ```

-If you're not using the `SMTP` class explicitly (you're probably not), you don't need a `use` line for the SMTP class.
-Even if you're not using exceptions, you do still need to load the `Exception` class as it is used internally.
+* If you're not using the `SMTP` class explicitly (you're probably not), you don't need a `use`/`require` line for the SMTP class.
+* Even if you're not using exceptions, you do still need to load the `Exception` class as it is used internally.

 ## Legacy versions
 PHPMailer 5.2 (which is compatible with PHP 5.0 — 7.0) is no longer supported, even for security updates.
 You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).
 If you're using PHP 5.5 or later (which you should be), switch to the 6.x releases.